-The Fund Manager of the Scheme is responsible for making buy/sell decisions in respect of the securities in the Scheme's portfolio and to develop a well-diversified portfolio with the aim of achieving the investment objective of the Scheme.
-The investment decisions are made after taking into consideration the market conditions and all relevant aspects.
+The Fund Manager of the Scheme is responsible for making buy/sell decisions in respect of the securities in the Scheme's portfolio and to develop a well-diversified portfolio that minimizes liquidity and credit risk.
+The investment decisions are made keeping in view the market conditions and all relevant aspects.

 The Board of the AMC has constituted an Investment Management Committee that meets at periodic intervals.
 The Investment Management Committee, at its meetings, reviews investments, including investments in unrated debt instruments.
 The approval of unrated debt instruments is based on parameters laid down by the Board of the AMC and the Trustee Company.
-The details of such investments are communicated by the AMC to the Trustee Company in their periodical reports along with a disclosure regarding how the parameters have been complied with.
-Such reporting shall be in the manner prescribed by SEBI from time to time.
+The details of such investments are communicated by the AMC to the Board of Directors of Trustee Company in their periodical reports along with a disclosure regarding how the parameters have been complied with.
+Such reportings shall be in the manner prescribed by SEBI from time to time.
 The Committee also reviews the performance of the Scheme and general market outlook and formulates the broad investment strategy at their meetings.

-It is the responsibility of the AMC to ensure that the investments are made as per the internal /Regulatory guidelines, Scheme investment objective and in the best interest of the Unitholders of the Scheme.
+It is the responsibility of the AMC to ensure that the investments are made as per the internal/Regulatory guidelines, Scheme investment objectives and in the best interest of the Unitholders of the Scheme.
 The Fund may follow internal guidelines as approved by the Board of the AMC and the Trustee Company from time to time.

-The AMC reserves the right to modify, alter, add, delete any internal limits from time to time, in accordance with HSBC Group's policies.
+The AMC reserves the right to modify, alter, add, delete any internal limits from time to time, in accordance with Group policies.

-The Chief Investment Officer and Fund Manager - Equities present to the Board of the AMC and the Trustee Company periodically, the performance of the Scheme.
-The performance of the Scheme will be reviewed by the Boards with reference to its appropriate benchmark.
+The Chief Investment Officer and Fund Manager - Equities & Fixed Income present to the Board of the AMC and the Trustee Company periodically review the performance of the Schemes.
+The performance of the Scheme will be reviewed by the Boards with reference to their appropriate benchmark(s).

-However, the Scheme's performance may not be strictly comparable with the performance of its benchmark due to the inherent differences in the construction of the portfolios.
-The Boards may review the benchmark selection process from time to time and make suitable changes as to use of the benchmark, whenever it deems necessary.
+However, the Schemes' performance may not be strictly comparable with the performance of it's Index due to the inherent differences in the construction of the portfolios.
+The Boards may review the benchmark selection process from time to time and make suitable changes as to use of the benchmark, or related to composition of the benchmark, whenever it deems necessary.

-The Chief Investment Officer and Fund Manager - Equities will bring to the notice of the AMC Board, specific factors if any, which are impacting the performance of the Scheme.
+The Chief Investment Officer and Fund Manager - Equities & Fixed Income will bring to the notice of the AMC Board, specific factors if any, which are impacting the performance of the Scheme.
 The Board on consideration of all relevant factors may, if necessary, give appropriate directions to the AMC.
 Similarly, the performance of the Scheme will be submitted to the Board of Directors of Trustee Company.
-The Head of Fund Management - Equities will explain to the Board of Directors of Trustee Company, the details on the Scheme's performance vis-à-vis the benchmark returns.
+The details on the Schemes' performance vis-à-vis the benchmark returns will be explained to the Board of Directors of Trustee Company.